Sajzad/agora-video-call/README.md

 ### How do I get set up? ###

-* Clone the repo: ```git clone https://github.com/crastonic/candidate-Mohammad-Rabeul-Hasan.git```.
+* Clone the repo: ```git clone https://github.com/Sajzad/agora-video-call.git```.

 * Install virtualenv on your system.
 For linux: ```pip install virtualenv```.

-* Go to candidate-Mohammad-Rabeul-Hasan dir.
+* Go to agora-video-call dir.
 And create virtual environment with virtualenv: ```virtualenv -p /usr/bin/python3 .env```.

 * Activate the virtual environment: source ```.env/bin/activate```.

 * Install required dependencies: ```pip install -r requirements.txt```.

-* Set these environment variables which is forwarded via email with corresponding values.
+* Set these environment variables which should be forwarded via email with corresponding values.

-* Go to website dir where the manage.py file.
+* Go to website dir where the manage.py file is.

 * Create migrations files: ```./manage.py makemigrations```.